pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 # Procedure for allocation of Virtual Machines at SNIC Science Cloud - Redux

 In this lab you will learn the basics of how to work with the OpenStack based Infrastructure-as-a-Service (IaaS).
-Estimated time needed to complete the entire lab: 3-5 hours.

 ## Tasks